While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 The reason I recommend avoiding “The Clam” is because it involves external rotation of the hip – a movement that the piriformis is responsible for.

 For some people, this exercise works – however, if you’re like many others, it can actually make the problem worse.
+I’ve seen many cases where clam-type exercises irritate the piriformis and make the problem worse.
 The only way is to test – if you try this exercise and feel worse after, certainly avoid it.

 It is best to strengthen the muscles other than the piriformis around the hip to allow them to take some pressure off the over-worked piriformis.